Authorization

 This will generate two files, analyst.sk (signing key) and analyst.pk (public verification key) in the current working directory.

 We typically refer to tables using their handles.
-However, since the handles are randomly generated upon upload, they differ between the production and design environment.
-The script submitted for approval needs to refer to the production handles, but while recording, crandas should use the corresponding different handles from the design environment.
+However, since the handles are randomly generated upon upload, they differ between the authorized and design modes.
+The script submitted for approval needs to refer to the handles from the authorized mode, but while recording, crandas should use the corresponding handles from the design mode.

-To link data in the production environment to the design environment, we use the dummy_for construct.
+To link data in the authorized mode to the design mode, we use the dummy_for construct.

 Changed in version 1.5: dummy_for Necessary for dummy data.